simonyost/catchfire-show/_contributors/jeff-pawlow.md

 location: St. Louis, MO, USA

 profile: true
-summary: Jeff is the Founder and Managing Shareholder of The Growth Partnership.
+excerpt:  "Jeff is the Founder and Managing Shareholder of The Growth Partnership.
+Career Path: Marketer to Founder"
 fire: Marketer to Founder
 serve:
   who: accounting firms